 Try one of these for starters:

+A ruler is an essential book illustration tool.
 A proper straight edge is vital to creating clean crisp, straight lines.
 And the measurements on a ruler will help if you are working on something very precise that requires consistent sizing.

 Along the same lines, a compass or protractor will help you create perfect circles.
-Many artists choose to draw these shapes without these tools, which can produce drawings with a lot of charm, but it’s helpful to have them on hand for when precision is important.
+Many artists choose to draw these shapes without these tools, which can produce drawings with a lot of charm, but it’s helpful to have them on hand when precision is important.

-Tool #5: Reference Material
+Tool 5: Reference material

 Some artists have imaginations so powerful, that they can draw straight from the scenes they visualize in their head.
 For others, having inspiring reference material is necessary.
 There is no right or wrong way of working, but collecting reference materials (such as photographs, everyday objects, posters, magazines, catalogs, Instagram photos, Pinterest posts, etc) can be very valuable.